 There is currently only one insurance policy available through MIGA, which has a policy for midwives that is supported by the Australian Government.
-You must be considered ‘eligible’ to obtain this insurance.
+You must be considered ‘endorsed’ to obtain this insurance.
 Insurance with MIGA costs between $3500 and $7500.

 Collaboration is required from obstetricians/GP obstetricians for midwives to be able to obtain medicare rebates for women in their care.
 There are four ways midwives can obtain a collaborative arrangement:

 - by being employed by an obstetric practice

 - by obtaining a written referral from an appropriately qualified practitioner

 - by having a formal written collaborative agreement with one or more specified medical practitioners

 - by having a collaborative arrangement (in writing) in a prescribed manner.

 We are working out ways to make collaboration work.
 Please feel free to call us to have a chat about collaboration!